top of page

 My rational brain screamed the truth: You have built muscle and lost significant fat; weight gain is a sign of success!
 But I found myself questioning everything and immediately wanting to go on a diet.
 That is the ingrained struggle we face.

 The vow I’ve made with myself going forward is this: No more weighing.
+I am going to ignore the scale on my menopause journey.
 I will continue to focus objectively on my body composition and celebrate the amazing gains I have truly made.

 This is the real work of longevity.
 It’s not just lifting the weight; it’s finally dismantling the decades of self-criticism.
 If you’re reading this, you are not alone in that silent, frustrating moment where what you know is true battles what you feel is true.